Baby has a clear source of air

 Swap positions.
 Sitting in the same position for a long period of time can be uncomfortable.
 Physical therapists recommend changing baby's positions every so often, especially if you are wearing him/her for long periods of time.
 Use your instincts and follow baby's cues.

 Build up your endurance.
-This happens naturally if your baby is still small.
+This happens naturally if you're baby wearing with a newborn, or if your baby is still small.
 If you are starting out with an older baby, try a few short sessions each day rather than one long one.
 Gradually increase the duration as your muscles adjust.

 All prices are in USD.